lllyasviel/stable-diffusion-webui-forge/README.md

 Note that this extension is hidden because it is only for developers.
 To see it in UI, use `--show-controlnet-example`.

+The memory optimization in this example is fully automatic.
+You do not need to care about memory and inference speed, but you may want to cache objects if you wish.

 ```python
 # Use --show-controlnet-example to see this extension.